Leogeox/Leogeox/README.md

 <img src="img/gif2.gif" width="1000">

 Hello **Padawan**, it looks like you ended up here!
 Might as well take this opportunity to introduce myself.
-<br> I am Léo, a french dev student who tries to find his way throught all of his code </p>
+I am Léo, a french dev student who tries to find his way throught all of his code and somthing something
 <br>

 ## Skills